robinnong/kana-match/README.md

 # Kana Match
 ![Screenshot](./assets/screenshot.png)

-A beginner Hiragana learning application and quiz written in vanilla Javascript.
+A beginner Japanese alphabet learning application and quiz written in vanilla Javascript.
 Currently migrating project to Vue.
-A work in progress, no yet mobile compatible.
+A work in progress.
 Live link 👉<a href="https://robinnong.github.io/kana-match/">here</a>👈

 ## Features
 - Learning with a Hiragana chart displaying different sounds and equivalent english (romaji) pronounciation
-- Quiz with 5 rounds of random hiragana matching
+- Quiz with 5 rounds of random hiragana and katakana matching
 - Project as an exercise for using ES6 modules and bundling with Webpack

 ### To Do